kerimoyle/libcellml-tutorials/tutorials/combine2020/tut5_solveGeneratedCode.rst

     **4.c** Create a file for output and open it.
     You can use the information to name columns with the variables, component, and units so you can keep track later.

-The Euler update method is: x[n+1] = x[n] + x'[n]*stepSize
+The Euler update method is: :math:`x[n+1] = x[n] + x'[n].dx`

+.. container:: shortlist

     At each step you will need to:
         - Compute the variables; **
         - Compute the rates;
         - Compute the state variables using the update method above; and
         - Print to a file.
     ** We only need to compute these each timestep here because we're also writing the values to the file at each timestep.

 .. container:: toggle